 - What is the deadline for the submission of applications?

 The Medtech Accelerator has an open call and applications can be submitted at any time.
 The Medtech Accelerator Awards Committee shall meet quarterly to review applications and decide on awards to be made.
-The deadlines for applications to be submitted prior to the quarterly meetings of the Awards Committee meeting are expected to be around the following periods: mid-May, mid-August and mid-November.
-Specific deadline dates will be announced closer to the mentioned months.
+The next deadline for applications to be submitted prior to the quarterly meeting of the Awards Committee meeting will be notified in due course.